 While you might not think about your home’s flooring very often, after all, it’s something you walk on and not stare at; it does have a big impact on the overall look and feel of your home though.
 It also seriously contributes to the comfort of your home and can have an impact on your overall health.
 It can be a big factor in your interior design and decor choices also.

 If you have very old carpeting, it could be harboring millions upon millions of dust mites, dead skin cells, and allergens.
-Carpet is usually pretty worn out and soiled in about three to five years.
+Carpeting is usually pretty worn out and soiled in about three to five years.
 The vacuum can only do so much to help, especially where we walk on it the most.
-High traffic areas get the worst of the wear and tear.
+High-traffic areas get the worst of wear and tear.
 If your carpet is over 20 years old or if it is ripped, worn, or smelly, it’s time to replace it and choose from some new flooring ideas.

 What Costs to Consider